 Gresham-Barlow School Board selects next superintendent

-The Gresham-Barlow School Board on May 4, 2017 unanimously approved selecting Dr. Katrise Perera to serve as superintendent of schools beginning July 1.
+The Gresham-Barlow School Board on May 4, 2017 unanimously approved selecting Dr. A. Katrise Perera to serve as superintendent of schools beginning July 1.
 In December of 2016 Superintendent Jim Schlachter announced he would retire at the end of the 2016-17 school year.

 Dr. Perera is the former national director of urban markets division with McGraw Hill Education.
 Prior to her work with McGraw Hill, she served as superintendent of the Isle of Wight County Schools in Smithfield, Virginia for four years.
 During that time she was named 2015 Superintendent of the Year by the National Association of School Superintendents.

 Dr. Perera’s extensive experience as an educator includes classroom teacher, middle school principal, and area/regional superintendent of the Houston Independent School District which serves more than 200,000 students.

 The school board retained the services of Ray and Associates, Inc. to coordinate its superintendent search.
 Ray and Associates met with the school board, key district personnel, community leaders, and conducted surveys and held various district meetings to determine the qualities and characteristics most desired in the new superintendent.